5 Best Ways to Absolutely Destroy your Personal Finances

 Bad Personal Finances

-Most of the advice you’ll find on 20somethingfinance is geared towards best practices when it comes to your personal finances.
+Most of the advice you’ll find on this blog is geared towards best practices when it comes to your personal finances.
 Not this one, my friends.
 Through personal experience and witnessing worst practices from others, I’ve compiled a list of the 5 best ways to destroy your personal finances.
 Learn what to do through the avoidance of these practices.

 1. Borrowing from the Credit Card Company (and Holding a Balance)